Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] AWS allows you to host your applications in multiple regions around the world.
 - [ ] AWS provides customizable hardware at the lowest possible cost.
-- [x] AWS allows you to provision resources in minutes .
+- [x] AWS allows you to provision resources in minutes.
 - [ ] AWS allows you to pay upfront to reduce costs.

 **[⬆ Back to Top](#table-of-contents)**